-- 25. Value for money refers to using resources effectively and continually improving services. - 26.
-In accordance with paragraph 53 of the Code of Audit Practice, the QLTR will be audited under the small body provision in 2016/17.
-We will assess this judgement annually throughout the audit appointment.
-For 2016/17, application of the full wider scope is not judged to be appropriate.
-Our annual work on the wider scope will concluding on: - The appropriateness of the disclosures in the governance statement - Financial sustainability of the QLTR and the services that it delivers over the medium to long term.
+26. Value for money refers to using resources effectively and continually improving services.

+27. In accordance with paragraph 53 of the Code of Audit Practice, QLTR will be audited under the small body provision in 2017/18.
+We will assess this judgement annually.
+For 2017/18, application of the full wider scope is not judged to be appropriate.
+Our annual work on the wider scope will conclude on:

+- the appropriateness of the disclosures in the governance statement - the financial sustainability of QLTR and the services that it delivers over the medium to long term.